 A common scheme in New Orleans is the rap scam.
 In this scam, a street performer seems welcoming and friendly, extolling the benefits of the Crescent City.
 But then they start performing and even freestyle incorporating details provided to them by unsuspecting tourists.
 While this seems innocent enough, once the performance ends, that rapper is going to be looking for “donations” from the crowd.

 Other scams unsuspecting visitors are likely to encounter in New Orleans are of the common street card variety.
 From three card Monte to obvious low brow jokes that are funny from preschoolers but not when payment is expected.
 Common jokes-turned-scams include betting to guess where a person’s shoes are from, or to spell their names.
-In most cases, the answer is something obnoxious like “your shoes are on your feet” or “your last name is spelled L-A-S-T-N-A-M-E.” The best way to avoid these obvious scams is by not getting roped into conversations with overly friendly strangers.
+In most cases, the answer is something obnoxious like “your shoes are on your feet” or “your last name is spelled L-A-S-T-N-A-M-E.” They’ll not likely take any money from you, but the conversations can be troublesome.
+The best way to avoid these obvious scams is by not getting roped into conversations with overly friendly strangers.
 Politely decline and keep it moving.

 Use common sense when traveling around New Orleans.
 While the French Quarter tends to be fairly safe, be mindful of accepting drinks from strangers, engaging in bets with overly friendly locals, or accepting items from total strangers.
 Similarly, avoid carrying valuables when outside of the hotel.